kalliope-project/kalliope/docs/brain/brain.md

         message: "what can i do for you?"
 ```

-And you try the get the last generated message with a synapse like the following
+And you try to get the last generated message with a synapse like the following

 ```yaml
 - name: "last-message"
     signals: